Kazedaa/A-Whole-New-World-Seamless-Image-Inpainting/README.md

 Qualitatively, we visually inspect the inpainted images to assess the quality and coherence of the generated content.

 ### Hosting
-To make the trained model accessible and user-friendly, we develop a Flask-based website for hosting the image inpainting service.
+To make the trained model accessible and user-friendly, we developed a Flask-based website to host the image inpainting service.

 #### Frontend:
 The front end of the website allows users to upload images with missing regions.